Graduated Fingerboard Relief and Radius

 The necks of violin family instruments are shorter and stouter, relative to string length and tension.
 They do not pull up significantly under string tension, and do not have truss rods.
 All of the required relief must be accounted for when the surface of the finger board is planed and sanded to its final shape.

-Necks that pull up under string tension pull up more on the treble side than on the bass side, because there is more string tension there.
-However, the bass strings, with more mass and lower tension, travel over a wider path; this requires more relief.
-These two seemingly incompatible facts simply require that fingerboard relief be graduated, that is, the fingerboard should be prepared with more relief on the bass side than on the treble side.
-Furthermore, for necks that pull up under string tension, the treble/bass relief differential should be larger under no string tension, than what is required under string tension, since necks that pull up under string tension pull up more on the treble side.
+Necks that pull up significantly under string tension create some relief by default, but they may pull up more on the treble side than on the bass side, creating more relief there.
+In my experience that is more often than not the case on steel string guitars.
+However the bass strings travel over a wider path; this requires more relief on the bass side.
+These two seemingly incompatible facts simply require that fingerboard relief needs to be graduated, that is, the fingerboard needs to be prepared with more relief on the bass side than on the treble side.
+Furthermore, for necks that pull up significantly under string tension, the treble/bass relief differential may need to be larger under no string tension, than what is required under string tension, since necks that pull up significantly under string tension may pull up more on the treble side.

 Most factory guitars are manufactured with the fingerboard dead level (longitudinally) on both sides.
-Under string tension, this results in more relief on the treble side.
-It is impossible to adjust the truss rod to a perfect setting for both sides, when the fingerboard is dead level on both sides under no string tension.
-The strings will have to be adjusted higher over the finger board to prevent buzzing against the frets, than if the relief were graduated.
+Under string tension, this may result in more relief on the treble side.
+It may be impossible to adjust the truss rod to a perfect setting for both sides, when the fingerboard is dead level on both sides under no string tension.
+The strings may have to be adjusted higher over the finger board to prevent buzzing against the frets, than if the relief were graduated.
 More string height over the fingerboard/frets requires more effort by the fingering hand, tiring the player sooner, and making difficult passages less feasible.

 The string height over the fingerboard/frets is called "action".
 A higher action allows the player to strike or bow the strings harder, and get more volume.
 A lower action requires a lighter touch.
-It is worth mentioning at this point that the virtue of a conical fingerboard extends beyond just enabling comfortable barre chords in the lower register while eliminating fretting out; a conical finger board makes the action more consistent everywhere, across all strings, and in all registers.
+It is worth mentioning at this point that the virtue of a conical shape, for fingerboards with some radius, extends beyond just enabling comfortable barre chords in the lower register while eliminating fretting out; a conical finger board can make the action more consistent everywhere, across all strings, and in all registers.
 Since finger boards flare wider as they extend from the nut toward the bridge, the radius should increase progressively.
-This applies to violin family instruments, as well as the guitar.
+This applies to violin family instruments, as well as most guitars.

 Like most everything, there is a point of diminishing returns with relief.
 Increasing relief and the relief differential makes the action relatively higher in the middle register than in the lower and upper registers, particularly on the bass side.
 There is a useful balance of relief and action that must be considered.

 A good luthier will prepare the fingerboard with a proper relief differential and radius.
-This can be done when re-fretting a factory instrument, or when fretting a new instrument for the first time.
+This can be done to some extent when milling frets or re-fretting a fretted instrument, or when re-planing the fingerboard on a violin family instrument.
+It can be done thoroughly when designing a new fingerboard.
 It is usually done by hand, and requires considerable experience and attention to detail to do consistently well.
-I have been getting better and better at doing it by hand, over the years, but for building new instruments, I wanted to develop a more easily reproducible process.
+I have been getting better at doing it by hand, over the years, but for building new instruments, I wanted to develop a more easily reproducible process.

-The very best results can be obtained by milling a relief differential at the time the fingerboard is radiused, using CNC.
-With a modern double action truss rod it is possible to mill the fingerboard so that it has a slight negative relief (convexity) on the treble side, is dead level down the middle, and has a slight positive relief (concavity) on the bass side.
-Once the fingerboard has been installed, it can be straightened on either side, or down the middle, by adjusting the truss rod, and minimal sanding is required, just enough to remove machining traces and level the inlays.
+For my archtop guitars, which require a relief differential, I get the best results by milling the differential at the time the fingerboard is radiused, using CNC.
+It is possible to mill the fingerboard so that it has a slight negative relief (convexity) on the treble side, is dead level down the middle, and has a slight positive relief (concavity) on the bass side.
+Then once the fingerboard has been installed, it can be straightened on either side, or down the middle, by adjusting a modern double action truss rod.
+Minimal shaping is required to finish the surface, just enough sanding to remove machining traces and level the inlays.
 The relief differential can be accomplished without any part of the fingerboard being much thinner or thicker than the median.
 Inlay pockets can be made to follow this complex surface, so that the inlays will be consistently the same thickness everywhere.

 The drawing below shows the surface of a conical fingerboard with graduated relief.
 You are looking down the fingerboard from the nut, towards the bridge; you can see the negative relief on the treble side at your left, and the positive relief on the bass side at your right.
 The differential is 1/32", negative 1/64" on the treble side, and positive 1/64" on the bass side.
-Under string tension, and with a truss rod adjustment, an ideal treble/bass relief differential of 1/64 can be obtained.
+This 1/32" relief differential is implemented over the entire length of a 20 fret finger board.
+Under string tension, and with a truss rod adjustment, a treble/bass relief differential of about 1/64", evaluated from the 1st through 12th frets, can be obtained.

-When a guitar fingerboard has an ideal relief differential as described here, the action can generally be set about 1/64" lower at the 12th fret than will be possible if the finger board is prepared with no relief differential.
-This allows both good dynamic range and relatively effortless fingering.
-Having found a method to more consistently implement a good relief differential, my expectations for action have been considerably changed.
+When a guitar fingerboard has a suitable relief differential and conical shape, the action can generally be set approximately 1/64" lower at the 12th fret than will be possible if the finger board has been prepared with no differential and a single radius.
+It might not sound like much, but when you consider that a low action is usually three or four 64ths at the twelfth fret on the treble side, you can see that optimizing relief and radius differentials can produce a 25-33% improvement.
+This lower action allows both good dynamic range and relatively effortless fingering.
+Having found a method to more consistently implement a good relief differential and conical surface, my expectations for action have been considerably changed.

 As you can see, designing and constructing a proper fingerboard is a somewhat involved task.
 It draws on a specialized body of knowledge and skill.
 It also draws on the luthier's sensitivity to the needs of the person who will be using the fingerboard to play music.
 A luthier is often able to 'fix' a problematic fingerboard.
 When building a new instrument, he or she always strives for a fingerboard that has good relief and radius.